 Objective prioritization is key to the success of your growth marketing strategy

-In this article, I'm going to show you how our growth agency prioritizes experiments being run through a methodology called "ICE."
+In this article, I'm going to show you how our growth agency prioritizes experiments being run using this methodology.

 It's designed to objectivize subjective concepts so you can more intelligently prioritize your ideas for experimentation using Growth Marketing methodology.

 Let's start with some important jargon.

 - North Star - Click HERE to learn more

 When executing against your growth marketing strategy, it's easy to get caught up in the day-to-day and lose sight of why you're making the investments you're making.
 As you navigate the ups and downs of growing your business, having a well-articulated North Star will provide the ability to determine which way is forward (so it's important you choose a good one).
 Before you run the ICE score, you're going to need to have a clear vision of this term for your business.

 - Funnel concept, "Pirate Metrics" - Click HERE to learn more